LINBIT/windrbd/README.md

 WinDRBD is a port of Linbit's Distributed Replicated Block Device Linux driver to Microsoft Windows.
-Technically it is a thin emulation layer that maps Linux specific kernel API calls to the Microsoft Windows NT Kernel API.
+Technically it is a thin compatibility layer that maps Linux specific kernel API calls to the Microsoft Windows NT Kernel API.

 DRBD itself is used to build High Availability clusters by replicating contents of one block device over a network to (up to 31) other nodes.

 WinDRBD is based on DRBD 9.
-It was originally started by Korean company Mantech and later redesigned by Johannes Thoma for Linbit to match more closely the Linux device model.
-In particular the DRBD devices are not stacked over existing Windows devices (like Mantech WDRBD does it) but creates DRBD devices upon creation with the drbdadm primary command.
+It was originally started by Korean company Mantech and later rewritten by an Austrian programmer called Johannes Thoma for Linbit.

-To avoid confusion with ManTech's WDRBD we called our WDRBD-fork WinDRBD.
+DRBD devices are exported as SCSI disks as soon as the resource becomes primary and can be partitioned and formatted with the standard Windows tools (diskpart, partition editor in control panel).

 What else is needed?
 ====================